williadd/gameoflife-java/README.md

 # gameoflife-java

-Overall solution is based on an object oriented solution to the problem: a game, a game woth a board, and a board with cells.
-The cells know there state and their nighbors.
+Overall solution is based on an object oriented solution to the problem: a game, a game with a board, and a board with cells.
+The cells know their state and their nighbors.
 The board knows all of the cells, and the game controls the rules of the game.

 ## Building the Solution
 The project is mavenized using Maven 3.